maflcko/b-c-gui-translations-review/reviews/sl.md

         <translation>Vnesite novo geslo za denarnico. &lt;br/&gt;Prosimo, uporabite geslo z vsaj &lt;b&gt;10 ali več naključnimi simboli&lt;/b&gt; ali vsaj osmimi besedami.&lt;b&gt;</translation>

 YES
-The translation is incomplete and has formatting issues.
-The translated text ends abruptly with an opening <b> tag without closing it.
-Also, the original English distinguishes between "ten or more random characters" and "eight or more words," whereas the translation says "10 ali več naključnimi simboli" (10 or more random symbols), which is acceptable, but it lacks the closing tag for </b>.
-Furthermore, the conjunction "or" should be clearly included between the two bold phrases as in the source.
+The translation is mostly accurate but contains two issues:
+1. The closing <b> tag for "osmemi besedami" is missing, leading to potential formatting issues.
+2. There's a small inconsistency in format for "10 ali več" ("ten or more"); for consistency with the rest, it should use "desetimi znaki ali več".

 Correct translation:
-Vnesite novo geslo za denarnico.&lt;br/&gt;Prosimo, uporabite geslo z vsaj &lt;b&gt;desetimi ali več naključnimi znaki&lt;/b&gt; ali &lt;b&gt;osmimi ali več besedami&lt;/b&gt;.
+Vnesite novo geslo za denarnico.&lt;br/&gt;Prosimo, uporabite geslo z &lt;b&gt;desetimi ali več naključnimi znaki&lt;/b&gt; ali z &lt;b&gt;osmimi ali več besedami&lt;/b&gt;.

-(Note: I replaced "10" with "desetimi" for stylistic consistency since the source uses "ten," but "10" digit is acceptable too.)
+Explanation:
+- Both bold tags should be properly closed.
+- Used the spelling out for "ten" as in the original English.
+- Used "znaki" for "characters" (more idiomatic), and "besedami" for "words".
 ```

 ```